On a Projection Estimator of the Regression Function Derivative: Bases examples and explicit risk bounds

 \end{corollary}

-The rate is deteriorated compared to $n^{-2(s - 1)/(2s + 1)}$, which is the optimal rate of estimation for the derivative of a density in a similar non compact setting (see bounds (15) and (16) in \cite{CDS20}).
+\begin{remark} The rate is deteriorated compared to $n^{-2(s - 1)/(2s + 1)}$, which is the optimal rate of estimation for the derivative of a density in a similar non compact setting (see bounds (15) and (16) in \cite{CDS20}).
 However, we are in the framework of an inverse problem, due both to the derivative aspect and to the non compact support feature of the basis.
-Moreover, we believe that the deterioration is unavoidable and is due to the term $\|\Psi_{m}^{-1}\|_{\rm op}$ in the variance.
-Indeed, a simplification occurs when estimating $b$, which does not when looking for $b'$.
+If we compare the rate with the one found in \cite{CGC20} for the estimation of $b$ in the same context, $n^{-s/(s+1)}$, we would expect $n^{-(s-1)/(s+1)}$ (which is larger).
+The deterioration is unavoidable as soon as the term $\|\Psi_{m}^{-1}\|_{\rm op}$ appears as multiplicative factor in the variance and the additional bias term.
+So the order obtained in Proposition \ref{rate_Hermite} shows consistency but we do not know if it is optimal.\\ The main question is about the bounds $\|\Delta_{m,m + 1}^{f,1}\|_{\rm op}^{2}$ and $\|\Delta_{m,m + 1}^{f,1}\|_{F}^{2}$: the matrices in the norms involve both a matrix of type $\Psi_m$ and a matrix of type $\Psi_m^{-1}$ and if they could be associated, the factor $\|\Psi_{m}^{-1}\|_{\rm op}$ would not appear in the risk bound.
+The order of the additional bias term would be $m^{-(s-1)}$ and the variance would be of order $m^2/n$.
+This seems to be true numerically. \end{remark}

+The behavior of $\Psi_m$ is crucial for understanding our procedure.
+We want here to mention that in \cite{CGC20}, it is proved that, for all $m$, the matrix $\Psi_m$ computed in the Hermite basis is invertible and there exists a constant $c^\star$ such that,